Pembrokeshire

 • Evergreen Inn 3 The Green Tenby SA70 8EY Telephone(01834) 843364

 Set in a row of quaint cottages in the shadow of the arches of the railway viaduct.
 This is a traditional locals pub serving good beer and conversation.
 Parking only by permit outside.
 Exposed beams, low ceilings A sunny beer terrace at the front.
 No food.
+In June 2024 it was reported that the pub has no real ale.
+It remains to be seen whether this is only temporary.

 • Five Arches Tavern St Georges Street Tenby SA70 7JB Telephone(01834) 842513